serranoio/pinnacle/README.md

 # pinnacle
-The last step in interface framework evolution.
+The last step in frontend framework evolution.